JakeSteam/blog-programming/_drafts/2024-07-17-reflecting-on-10-years-in-tech.md

 However, reading a variety of anecdotal stories like this, and being aware of the career moves available, will help with the decision-making.
 Just because I shuffled between smaller companies instead of getting promoted within a large company doesn't mean it's right for you!
 Perhaps you're better at internal politics yet worse at interviewing than me, so changing company is harder.

-I also made the risky decision to run my own tiny company, which completely drained my finances _but_ let me experience a very different working environment and have complete creative control.
+I also made the risky decision to run my own tiny company, which completely drained my finances (and sanity / energy) _but_ let me experience a very different working environment and have complete creative control.
 The intensity of this experience also let me "skip" a couple of years working my way up to senior, and it's definitely something I couldn't have done if I had an active social / personal life!

 As for what's next...
 I don't know.
 I'm very satisfied in my current role, and since it's within a growing company with empowered employees, I suspect any move I want to make (e.g. management, or more backend focused) can probably be handled internally saving everyone time, money, and hassle.
 There's no "promotion" or "transfer" I want, my financial needs are met, it would be very hard to poach me.